 Timeline of events in the case of missing mother-of-two Nicola Bulley

+Search teams are trawling the River Wyre and surrounding land near St Michael’s on Wyre.

+Nicola Bulley’s family and friends have questioned a police theory that the missing dog walker fell in a river.

-The search for the mother-of-two has now been ongoing for a week.
+The search for mother-of-two has now run for more than a week.

-The search for mother-of-two Nicola Bulley has now been ongoing for a week, as police work on the hypothesis that she may have fallen into the River Wyre while walking her dog.

-Here is a timeline of how their findings have developed, and what Ms Bulley’s friends and family have said since the day she disappeared.
+In a Facebook post, Ms Bulley’s sister, Louise Cunningham, urged people to “keep an open mind” as there is “no evidence whatsoever” that the dog walker fell in the river.

+She said: “Off the back of the latest Police media update, please can I add there is no evidence whatsoever that she has gone into the river, it’s just a theory.”

 – January 27